OneSparse/OneSparse/README.md

 Postgres does not support unsigned integers like GraphBLAS (is there a workaround?  support the uint extension?)

-pgGraphBLAS matrix and vector objects have an intrinsic type of data that they store.
+OneSparse matrix and vector objects have an intrinsic type of data that they store.
 So, a matrix can store booleans, and various sized integers and floats.
 Once a matrix is created with a specific type it cannot be changed.